alexanderkiel/lens-warehouse/README.md

 Running a REPL will load the user namespace.
 Use `(startup)` to start the server and `(reset)` to reload after code changes.

+If you use [Intellij IDEA][2] with [Cursive][3], you can add a Datomic stub JAR to your project dependencies as described [here][4].
+The stub will provide signatures and documentation for the Datomic API functions.
+I can't add the stub dependency to the project.clj file because it is currently not available on Clojars.
+I opened an issue [here][5].

 ## Using Datomic Pro

 You need a license to be able to use the Pro Edition of Datomic.
 The Leiningen